State will enforce its writ: Imran

 “We welcome all attempts to enforce the writ of the state and I just hope this commitment will be consistent when vulnerable people are threatened by those that are armed and dangerous,” she said while reacting to the speech of Prime Minister Imran Khan on national media on Wednesday.

-Meanwhile, Chairman of the Senate’s Functional Committee on Human Rights Mustafa Nawaz Khokhar said that the courts have given a landmark judgement in the Asia Bibi’s case despite threats.
+Meanwhile, Chairman of the Senate’s Functional Committee on Human Rights, Mustafa Nawaz Khokhar, said that the courts have given a landmark judgement in Asia Bibi’s case despite threats.

 “It is indeed remarkable and we stand with the Supreme Court.
 The state must not abrogate its responsibility and must not bow before extremist forces.
 Asia Bibi’s case is a clear example of how extremist forces misuse the name of Islam,” he said.